bsdevda/OTC-Drugs/README.md

 ## Project Summary

 This Flask-based project aims to make it easier to sell medical goods.
-It has basic functionality including a homepage, catalog page, and checkout page.
+It has basic functionality, including a homepage, catalog page, and checkout page.
 The goal of the project and its essential elements are summarized below.

+## UML Diagram
+UML Diagrams created with Lucid:
+ - Dynamic: Activity Diagram
+ - Static: Class and Use Case Diagram

 ## Advantages